What is MIDI? The Ultimate Guide

-- You could assign the second knob to as a reverb or echo effects to your track.
+- You could assign the second knob to as a reverb or echo effect to your track.

 This is known as MIDI Mapping, when you move the 1st knob on the MIDI Controller, it will then send a MIDI message to your DAW.
 Your DAW will then interpret this and adjust the volume as necessary.

 It’s very easy to configure this.
-You usually just need to click a button to entire mapping mode on your DAW.
-Then you physically hit the button on your controller and click the feature on your DAW.
+You usually just need to press a button to the entire mapping mode on your DAW.
+Then you physically hit the button on your controller and select the feature on your DAW.
 This will often automatically make the mapping.
 It’s very fun to play around with this!

 Types of MIDI Messages

 There are a few different types of information that MIDI can transmit.
 For the sake of simplicity, we’re only going to go through some of the essential messages here:

 As in the example above, MIDI can transmit what notes are being played, for example, A3, A#3, F4, etc.

 It transmits the exact timing of those notes.
 For example, when you press the keyboard, and when you un-press the key.
 It also includes the sensitivity of your playing.
 Many MIDI devices have sensitivity settings.
 So if you press lightly, it will be classed as low velocity.
 And if you press harder then it will be classed as high velocity.

 These are known as CC messages.
 They transmit values of ‘parameters‘.
 For example, these can: